-Table 4 lists reference material containing requirements for the design, manufacture, installation, testing and commissioning, and operation and maintenance of all plant and equipment for Basic EG connections to the Horizon Power Electricity System.
+Table 43 lists reference material containing requirements for the design, manufacture, installation, testing and commissioning, and operation and maintenance of all plant and equipment for Basic EG connections to the Horizon Power Electricity System.

-Unless otherwise stated within this document, the Proponent shall comply with the current versions of all relevant legislation, regulations, codes, technical requirements, Australian Standards, and applicable industry guidelines listed here, as well as any other applicable requirements not explicitly stated.
+Unless otherwise stated within this document, the Proponent shall comply with the current versions of all relevant legislation, regulations, codes, technical requirements, Australian Standards, and applicable industry guidelines listed here, and any local planning and building requirements, as well as any other applicable requirements not explicitly stated.